sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

 How so?
 By being flexible.
 Architecture direction can change, as long as the proposed solution provides an improvement, it may be sufficient for some to yield.
-Meaning that we can argue of which direction to take at the moment, but some decisions can't be delayed forever.
+Meaning that we can argue which direction to take at the moment, but some decisions can't be delayed forever.

 ### Architecture Decision